“by the year 2020, customer experience will overtake price and product as the key brand differentiator.”

 CUSTOMER-CENTRICITY HAS TO BE PART OF YOUR DNA

-This is something we’re acutely aware of at Spherica and it’s why we’ve built a culture that genuinely has customer experience at the heart.
+At Spherica, we know this and it’s why we’ve built a culture that genuinely has customer experience at the heart.

-We offer outstanding IT managed services, using best-of-breed technology stacks to digitally transform our customers’ businesses, but how does this separate us from the next best competitor?
+We offer outstanding IT managed services, using best-of-breed technology stacks to digitally transform our customers’ businesses.
+But how does this separate us from the next best competitor?
 Well, it doesn’t.
-What does separate us is that although our business proposition is to deliver outstanding, user-centric IT services, we first and foremost consider ourselves a customer service company – that just happens to do IT!
+What does separate us, is that although our business proposition is to deliver outstanding, user-centric IT services, we first and foremost consider ourselves a customer service company – that just happens to do IT!
 And we embed this customer service mantra throughout the company.